-International documents that were analyzed are: Title IX of the Education Amendments and the Amateur Sports Act from the United States and the Canadian Sport Policy (2012).
-The documents that originated from outside the Bahamas were analyzed with the view to identifying measures that resulted in competitive advantages for the American and Canadian sport systems and/or athletes.
+International documents that were analyzed are: Title IX of the Education analyzed with the view to identifying measures that resulted in competitive advantages for the American and Canadian sport systems and/or athletes.
 Particular attention was given to revenue-enhancing advances.